jesse-ai/docs/docs/docs/roadmap.md

 ## Q4 2021
 - ✅ Release second beta version of the GUI dashboard
-- Official release of the GUI dashboard
+- ✅ Official release of the GUI dashboard
- - Start our Youtube channel for publishing algo trading tutorials
+- ✅ Start our Youtube channel for publishing algo trading tutorials
 - Support for spot trading
-- Integrate spot exchanges such as Binance, FTX, Bybit, and american versions of FTX and Binance
+- Integrate spot exchanges such as Binance, FTX, Bybit, and US versions of FTX and Binance

 ## 2022
 - Integrate fast DEX platforms such as PancakeSwap, 1inch, etc